SUP PUMP

 Here are some of the best manual paddleboard pumps on the market:

 • The NRS Titan Foot Pump: This Pump is durable and easy to use, making it an excellent option for those who need a reliable foot pump.
-It has a dual-action design that helps you inflate your board quickly and comes with a pressure gauge to keep track of your progress.
+It has a dual-action design helps you inflate your board quickly and comes with a pressure gauge to keep track of your progress.

-• The waterways Air Pump: This hand pump is small and lightweight, making it easy to take with you on the go.
+• The Waterways Air Pump: This hand pump is small and lightweight, making it easy to take with you on the go.
 It’s also one of the most affordable options on this list, making it an excellent choice for those on a budget.

 • The Shoreline Marine SUP Pump: This foot pump is durable and easy to use, and it comes with a pressure gauge to keep track of your progress.
 It’s also one of the more affordable options on this list, making it an excellent choice for those on a budget.